micahlt/cozmotools/README.md

 Tools for the Cozmo Robot SDK.
 These tools are designed for Windows 7 and up, and not supported on Mac.

+@micahlt is simplifying the Cozmo SDK, so that anyone can use it.
+No, it's not just for developers.
+It's fun- at least it should be.
+That's why I'm making shortcuts, installers, and all kinds of other stuff to simplify the most popular minirobot SDK around.